acolytec3/ultralight-nodejs-client/README.md

 `epn_nodeId` - returns the node ID of the Ultralight node

-`epn_addEnr` - Add ENR for a bootstrap node to Ultralight's address book
+`admin_addEnr` - Add ENR for a bootstrap node to Ultralight's address book

+`epn_findContent` - submits a request for content to the portal network; takes a single string as a parameter
 ## Logging

 Additional logs may be configured with the `DEBUG` environment variable.